Tiankai-Jiang/ToDoo/README.md

 🍏 🍎 🍐 🍊 🍋 🍌 🍉 🍇 🍓 🍈 🍒 🍑 🍍 🥭 🥥 🥝 🍅 🍆
 ### DO NOT COMMIT TO MASTER UNLESS THE CODE IS TESTED
 ### CREATE AN INDIVIDUAL BRANCH FOR EACH MODULE
+### FETCH THE LASTEST MASTER BEFORE CREATING A BRANCH
 🥑 🥦 🥒 🥬 🌶 🌽 🥕 🥔 🍠 🥐 🍞 🥖 🥨 🥯 🧀 🥚 🍳 🥞